-- costs relating to registration of the UCI in other Member States (including costs invoiced by advisors (lawyers, consultants, etc.) for carrying out the marketing formalities in respect of the local regulator on behalf of the SGP); - listing fees for UCIs and publication of net asset values for investors' information; - distribution platform costs (excluding retrocessions); agents in foreign countries who interface with distribution
+- I. Fund registration and listing fees: - costs relating to registration of the UCI in other Member States (including costs invoiced by advisors (lawyers, consultants, etc.) for carrying out the marketing formalities in respect of the local regulator on behalf of the SGP); - listing fees for UCIs and publication of net asset values for investors' information; - distribution platform costs (excluding retrocessions); agents in foreign countries who interface with distribution